Steinebeisser/Windots/readme.md

 ### Neovim as Editor

+> [!WARNING]
+> This config uses Neovim 0.12 ngihtly for native packet manager.
+It will not work in older versions

 > [!NOTE]
 > currently not possible to install roslyn automatically with Mason so Run manually inside neovim